podusowski/covid-simulations/README.md

 ./how-people-would-die.py --plot plot.png
 ```

-These are the result for a simulation For the OWID data up to 17 Aug 2021:
+These are the result for a simulation for the OWID data up to 17 Aug 2021:

 ![](plots/how-people-would-die.png)